S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

 - ### For Facial Emotion Recognition

-  Navigate to `Emotion_Detection/` folder inside the main/root project directory and type `python emotion_detector.py` from your command prompt.
+  Option 1 - For webcam based testing navigate to `Emotion_Detection/` folder inside the main/root project directory and type `python emotion_detector.py` from your command prompt.

 - ### For PoseNet - Pose Estimation

-  Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.
+  Option 2 - Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

   If you want to test the application using a video follow steps provided below:
   1) Download the Test Video (MP4 Format).